 “the starting point for a better world is the belief that it is possible.” —norman cousins, journalist, professor, and world peace advocate

 Boston College Dining Services administration places a high priority on sustainability and has made great strides to integrate sustainable efforts of local vendors, manufacturers, and products into the department and university systems.
-Click on the Dining Services link for more info!
+Watch their latest Kitchen Confidential episode to see how they've gone green.

 Although advances in technology facilitate daily functions, computers and other informational technology are an enormous strain on the environment.
 Information Technology Services (ITS) at Boston College is mitigating this burden by replacing outdated equipment and preventing further harm by instituting energy-saving standards for new purchases.
 Visit the ITS web site for more information.